Coronavirus (COVID-19) Preparedness Plan for Employees and Patients

 - Employees will be required to wear Personal Protective Equipment (PPE) in order to be in contact with patients showing the signs and symptoms of COVID-19.

-- Patient would then be transported to hospital.
+- The patient would then be transported to the hospital.

 - Patients who are positive to COVID-19 may not be readmitted to Brookdale for at least four weeks and until cleared by a healthcare provider.